GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 -   The XMLHttpRequest callback code in script.js came from Code Institute, Interactive Frontend Development Module, Full Stack Software Deveveloper Program:
     Find code use indicated by "CODE REUSE - Code Institute, jQuery/API Module" `gd(JSON.parse(this.responseText));`

+-   The localStorage check code in script.js is from MDN: [CODE REUSE - MDN](https://developer.mozilla.org/en-US/docs/Web/API/Web_Storage_API/Using_the_Web_Storage_API).
+This code checks to make sure that the browser can support localStorage and/or has it turned on.

 -   The skills progress bar code on the Skill Page came from Code Institute, User Centric Module, Full Stack Software Deveveloper Program:
     Find code use indicated by "CODE REUSE - Skills Progress Bar User Centric Module, Code Institute"